 How to reclaim Value-Added Tax (VAT) on sea fishing vessels and equipment

-This section explains how fishers who are not registered for Value-Added Tax (VAT) may make VAT repayment claims on costs of sea fishing vessels and sea fishing equipment.
+This section explains how fishers who are not registered for Value-Added Tax (VAT) may make VAT repayment claims.
+VAT repayment claims can be made on costs of sea fishing vessels and sea fishing equipment.

 Sea-fishing vessels with gross tonnage not more than 15 tons